Neuroplasticity: Homologous area adaptation

 Homologous area adaptation is the assumption of a particular cognitive process by a homologous region in the opposite hemisphere.
 For instance, through homologous area adaptation a cognitive task is shifted from a damaged part of the brain to its homologous area in opposite side of the brain.
 Homologous area adaptation is a type of functional neuroplasticity that occur usually in children rather than adults.

 Map expansion

 In map expansion, cortical maps related to particular cognitive tasks expand due to frequent exposure to stimuli.
 Map expansion has been proven through experiments performed in relation to the study: experiment on effect of frequent stimulus on functional connectivity of the brain was observed in individuals learning spatial routes.

 Cross-model reassignment

-Cross-model reassignment involves reception of novel input signals to a brain region which has been stripped off its default input.
+Cross-model reassignment involves reception of novel input signals to a brain region which has been stripped of its default input.

 Compensatory masquerade

 Functional plasticity through compensatory masquerade occurs using different cognitive processes for an already established cognitive task when the initial process cannot be followed due to impairment.

 Changes in the brain associated with functional neuroplasticity can occur in response to two different types of events: